Roy Mlakar: Ottawa Senators

 Mlakar was appointed president and chief executive officer of the Ottawa Senators on June 3, 1996.
 He took on responsibilities for Scotiabank Place in May 1998.
-In 2007, the Senators made it to the Stanley Cup Finals where they played the Anaheim Ducks, eventually losing in 5 games.
+In 2007, the Senators made it to the Stanley Cup Final where they played the Anaheim Ducks, eventually losing in five games.
 At the end of the 2008-2009 regular season, having concluded a disappointing season in which the team missed the playoffs, the team announced on June 16, 2009 that Mlakar would be relieved of his duties upon the expiration of his contract on June 30, 2009.